 Without any ceremony Radio Atlanta ceased broadcasting from the Mi Amigo at 8.00pm that evening (2nd July 1964) and, after Radio Caroline had also closed for the day, the MV Caroline sailed to within a mile of the former Atlanta vessel, Mi Amigo.

 Arrangements were then made to enable Radio Caroline to commence transmissions at 6.00am the next morning as scheduled, not from the MV Caroline as it had since the end of March, but from the former Radio Atlanta ship, Mi Amigo.
-The intention was that it should not have been obvious for Radio Caroline's listeners that overnight the station had completely transferred operations to what had formerly been a rival radio ship.
+The intention was that it should not have been obvious to Radio Caroline's listeners that overnight the station had completely transferred operations to what had formerly been a rival radio ship.

 With essential wiring work not completed until about 5.40am, Radio Caroline South only just made it on air as scheduled at 6.00am on 3rd July 1964.